 One of the most popular excursions in Durmitor National Park is the jeep safari called “Ring around Durmitor”.
 From late May, when the snow on Štuoc is finally cleared away, adventurous tourists start to explore the spectacular natural beauties of Durmitor.
-As a rule, they make a stop at the Tara Canyon panorama point and enjoy the breathtaking view, they pass by the junction where a narrow asphalt road turns off to the village of Mala Crna Gora (photo 1 and 2), and then continue to the Sušica Canyon and the village of Nedajno.
+As a rule, they make a stop at the Tara Canyon panorama point and enjoy the breathtaking view, they pass by the junction where a narrow asphalt road turns off to the village of Mala Crna Gora (photo 1), and then continue to the Sušica Canyon and the village of Nedajno.
 A great tour indeed!

 This month, we have accompanied two Dutch groups on such a jeep safari, without entering Mala Crna Gora.
 So last weekend we decided to also explore this authentic “Little Montenegro”, whose natural position between Sušica Canyon, Tara Canyon and the high mountain pass of Štuoc is the reason that it is almost inaccessible during the winter.
 We did not expect to see anything special, but the fact that this village is so isolated and totally cut off during six long winter months made us quite curious.